Spyro the Dragon: Audio

-The game's music was composed and produced by Stewart Copeland, formerly the drummer for the British band The Police.
+The game's music was composed and produced by Stewart Copeland, formerly the drummer for the British band the Police.
 Copeland was given early builds of the game's levels, which he played through to get a feel for them and come up with a fitting composition.
 He was also given game cheats such as invincibility so that he could have an easier time clearing levels.
-Copeland wrote four songs per day, all of which he further developed and polished the next day.
+Copeland wrote "roughly three songs a day", each of which he further developed and polished the next day.
 According to Copeland, each song in the game was written to correspond to a specific level, but this correlation ultimately went unused.
 Copeland has looked back positively on his work on Spyro, calling the game's music some of his best compositions.

 Carlos Alazraqui provided the voice of Spyro in the game, and additional voices were done by Clancy Brown, Michael Gough, Jamie Alcroft and Michael Connor.
 Alazraqui explained in an issue of Electronic Gaming Monthly that he tried to make Spyro's voice sound like "a kid at camp that everybody likes."
 Alazraqui did not continue in this role after the first game, being replaced by Tom Kenny for the sequels.